Boys Town In-Home Family Services (BT-IHFS)

 (To include basic study design, measures, results, and notable limitations)

-This study examined the efficacy of the Boys Town In-Home Family Services (BT-IHFS) program for families of high-risk youth.
-Families were randomly assigned to participate in BT-IHFS (n=152) for 3-4 months and to the services as usual comparison group (n=148).
-Measures utilized include the Caregiver Strain Questionnaire (CGSQ), the Family Assessment Device (FAD), the Alabama Parenting Questionnaire (APQ), the Parenting Scale (PS), the Family Resource Scale (FRS), and the Strengths and Difficulties Questionnaire (SDQ).
-Results indicate that four main effects were significant at the .05 per-test alpha level: caregiver strain (CGSQ), parenting (PS), child behavior (SDQ), and money and time subscale of the FRS.
+The purpose of the study was to examine the efficacy of the Boys Town In-Home Family Services (BT-IHFS) program for families of high-risk youth.
+Participants were randomly assigned to either BT-IHFS or to the services as usual comparison group.
+Measures utilized include the Caregiver Strain Questionnaire (CGSQ), the Family Assessment Device (FAD), the Alabama Parenting Questionnaire (APQ), the Parenting Scale (PS), the Family Resource Scale (FRS,) and the Strengths and Difficulties Questionnaire (SDQ).
+Results indicate that four main effects were significant at the .05 per-test alpha level: caregiver strain (CGSQ), parenting (PS), child behavior (SDQ), and the money and time subscale of the FRS.
 However, only caregiver strain was statistically significant after applying a conservative family-wise correction for multiple tests.
 During the maintenance phase, there were no significant differences between the BT-IHFS and comparison groups, aside from caregiver strain that showed a significant improvement for the comparison condition.
 Limitations include the reliance on self-reported measures.

 Length of controlled postintervention follow-up: 6 and 12 months.